 Beaches may be closed when stingers are present.
 Closures remain in place until weather patterns change and drive stingers away from the coastline.
 Always heed lifesavers' warnings and do not swim when beaches are closed.

-Even when beaches are open, you can reduce your exposure to potential stings - wear protective clothing (wetsuit or full-body lycra suit) and enter the water slowly as stingers will often swim away, given the chance.
+You can reduce your exposure to potential stings by wearing protective clothing (wetsuit or full-body lycra suit) and enter the water slowly as stingers will often swim away, given the chance.

 For current beaches status, view Surf Lifesaving Queensland's North Queensland Marine Stinger Season Update website.